 7 Signs You're Trauma Bonded — And What It Actually Means for Recovery

-People who haven't experienced it call this a choice.
-People who have call it something different.
+People who haven't lived it may call it a choice.
+People who have usually call it something else.

 Trauma bonding is the psychological and neurological attachment that forms in relationships characterized by cycles of abuse and intermittent positive reinforcement.
 It's not a personality flaw.
 It's not weakness.
-It's a documented phenomenon with a clear mechanism — and it's one of the most powerful forces keeping people in harmful relationships.
+It's a documented phenomenon with a clear mechanism, and it's one of the strongest forces keeping people in harmful relationships.

 Here are seven signs you may be experiencing it.